 Underground cable relocations

-Major works underway in Lower Hutt
+Cable works continue in Lower Hutt

 Since mid-November 2025 major works have been underway in Lower Hutt as part of Te Wai Takamori o Te Awa Kairangi.